• Skip to main content

 Otherwise, you might not have sufficient core stability to push the weight off your chest.

-Number of Calories Burned Deadlifting is Not Critical
+Number of Calories You Burn Deadlifting is Not Critical

-Do you need to track the number of calories burned deadlifting for weight loss?
+Do you need to track the calories you burn deadlifting for weight loss?

-The answer is no; you do not need to know how many calories you eat or burn for body transformation.
+The answer is no; you do not need to know how many calories you eat or burn to transform your body.

-That might sound like heresy in our calorie counting culture, but it is the truth.
+That might sound like heresy in our calorie-counting culture, but it is true.

 You do not need a calorie calculator to get fit.